Oct 1, 2018 4 min read

 Point of View is Critical

 One of my favorite aspects of this film is that most of the story is told from the point of view of the men who have lost their partners and are struggling to find their way forward as single fathers.
 We learn how they choose to make sense of their needless personal loss through activism and advocacy.
 It is a surprising and powerful shift in the narrative to think not only about the mothers and their experiences but also about those who are left behind, whose loss and grief are so overwhelming and so unnecessary.
-It shakes us out of our complacency and disrupt any current narratives we already have.
+It shakes us out of our complacency and disrupts any current narratives we already have.
 It forces us to wake up, listen up, and consider this issue anew.

 From Story to Narrative to Action